learn-co-curriculum/activerecord-validations-readme/README.md

 ## Validations Protect the Database

-Invalid data is the bogeyman of web applications: it hides in your database until the worst possible moment, then jumps out and ruins everything by causing confusing errors.
+Invalid data is the boogeyman of web applications: it hides in your database until the worst possible moment, then jumps out and ruins everything by causing confusing errors.